peterkuma/cl2nc/README.md

 ### 2.0.0 (2017-10-19)

 - **Important:** Fixed units conversion for sky condition height data and vertical resolution.
-In previous versions vertical_resolution is off by a factor of 0.3048 if input file units is ft. layer_height is off by a factor of 100 or 10 if units are ft or m, respectively.
+In previous versions, vertical_resolution is off by a factor of 0.3048 if input file units are ft. layer_height is off by a factor of 100 or 10 if units are ft or m, respectively.
 - Added NetCDF file attributes: `software`, `version`, `created`.
-- Format time with `T` as delimiter to conform to ISO 8601.
+- Format time with `T` as a delimiter to conform to ISO 8601.
 - Improved error handling.

 ## See also